Menu

 Help Coordinate a Teacher Inservice

 You can work with the professionals on your IEP/504 team to schedule an inservice for your child’s teachers.
-You, your child’s speech-language pathologist, audiologist or teacher of the deaf can present important information about hearing loss, tips for using FM systems and implementing accommodations to support your child’s academic success.
+You, your child’s speech-language pathologist, audiologist or teacher of the deaf can present important information about hearing loss, tips for using RM systems and implementing accommodations to support your child’s academic success.
 Remember to invite all teachers and staff members who will be working with your child, including library staff and PE teachers.

-Help Develop a Procedure for FM/Remote Mic System
+Help Develop a Procedure for RM Systems

 Make an Instructional Video

-You and your child can make an instructional video about classroom accommodations and how to use the FM system.
+You and your child can make an instructional video about classroom accommodations and how to use the RM system.
 You can share this video with any school staff member who interacts with your child and make it available for them to review on an ongoing basis.

 Make the Most Out of Back to School Night